whydang/klotski/README.md

 # klotski
+Authors: Ying Dang, Derek Rhodehamel

-tralala, the power of teamwork.
+Tralala, the power of teamwork.
+Writing an algorithm to solve any Klotski puzzle formation!